Section A. Introduction

-If during your visit to our website you participate in a survey, send us an email, or perform some other transaction online, the following information will be collected:
+If during your visit to our website you participate in a survey, send us an email, or perform some other transaction online, the following additional information may be collected:

 - Information volunteered through an online form for any other purpose.

-We collect no personal information about you unless you voluntarily provide it to us by sending us email or completing an online form.
-You may choose not to contact us by email or to provide any personal information using an online form.
-Your choice not to participate in these activities will not impair your ability to browse the DFI website and read or download any information provided on the site.
+We will not collect PII about you unless you voluntarily provide it to us by sending us email, or completing an online form or survey.
+You may choose not to contact us by e-mail or to provide any PII using an online form or survey.
+Your choice to not participate in these activities will not restrict or impair your ability to use our site and read or download any information provided on the site.
 If you choose to provide PII by emailing us, participating in a survey, or completing an online form, we may store this information.

 In the State of Washington, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
 At the same time, there are exceptions to the public's right to access public records that serve various needs including the privacy of individuals.
 Exceptions are provided by both state and federal laws.